 Code of Conduct and Guidelines for Encouraged Behavior

 The Living Games Conference is committed to providing a space that feels as safe and inclusive as reasonably possible.
-We recognize that attendees come from a variety of different backgrounds and that social expectations vary from community to community.
-With that understanding in mind, the Safety Committee has articulated the following Code of Conduct and Guidelines for Encouraged Behaviors for Living Games participants in order for everyone to remain on the same page regarding expectations for appropriate comportment at the conference.
+We recognize that attendees come from a variety of backgrounds and that social expectations vary from community to community.
+With that understanding in mind, the Safety Team has articulated the following Code of Conduct and Guidelines for Encouraged Behaviors for Living Games participants in order for everyone to remain on the same page regarding expectations for appropriate comportment at the conference.

 Code of Conduct